How we manage your homeowners or condominium association in Reston

-We require that the renter abide by all community and association covenants.
-To assist us in this duty, we need you leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the tenant abide by all community and association covenants.
+To assist us in this endeavor, we will request that you leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
+If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to arrange for those passes.
 Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to turn in your old passes before new passes can be issued.
+In some communities, you'll need to give us your old passes before new passes can be issued.

 Landlord Reference

-- Before you move a tenant into your rental property in Reston
+- Before you rent out your property in Reston

 - Collections and evictions